bouwe77/temba/readme.md

 Also nested (parent-child) are not supported (yet?), so every URI has the /:resource/:id structure and there is no way to indicate any relation, apart from within the JSON itself perhaps.

-Also there is no filtering, sorting, searching, custom routes, etc. (yet?).
+And there is no filtering, sorting, searching, custom routes, etc. (yet?).

 ## Under the hood

-Temba is built with JavaScript, Node and Express.
-To communicate with MongoDB we use the fantastic [@rakered/mongo](https://www.npmjs.com/package/@rakered/mongo) package.
+Temba is built with JavaScript, Node, Express, Jest, Testing Library, Supertest, and [@rakered/mongo](https://www.npmjs.com/package/@rakered/mongo).

 ## Which problem does Temba solve?